TERMS AND CONDITIONS OF USE OF THE INTERREG ONLINE FORM (iOLF) SYSTEM

 the amount and nature of the subsidy and the total project budget,

 progress reports including the final report

 The data included in the iOLF will be kept in the iOLF system for a period of 3

 full years after the closure of the Programme (expected in 2025 at the earliest), for auditing and communication purposes.
 They may be archived outside of the iOLF system for a longer period for statistical and historical purpose only.

-Any personal data collected in the iOLF will be processed by the Interreg Europe JS in accordance with the Directive No 95/46/EC of 24 October 1995 and the consolidated version of the French Law No 78-17 of 6 January 1978 related to personal data protection.
+Any personal data collected in the iOLF will be processed by the Interreg Europe JS in accordance with the General Data Protection Regulation (EU) 2016/679 and the consolidated version of the French Law No 78-17 of 6 January 1978 related to personal data protection.